MeTheOo/FBInstantGameTicTacToe/README.md

-# FBInstantGameTicTacToe
+# Facebook Instant Game Demo
-TicTacToe demo for Facebook Instant Game using Cocos Creator
+To demo how to implement turn-based multiplayer game using Facebook Instant Game SDK